giovanniboscu/continuous-section-field/README.md

 ## OpenSees & CSF Integration

-The library bridges the gap between continuous geometric modeling and structural analysis using an optimized **Force-Based** approach.
+The library bridges the gap between continuous geometric modeling and structural analysis using a **Force-Based** approach.

 * **Element Formulation:** Uses the `forceBeamColumn` element.
 This integrates the **section flexibility** along the member, allowing a single element to accurately represent a tapered beam without manual subdivision.
 * **Numerical Integration:** Employs the **Gauss-Lobatto rule** via the `beamIntegration` command.
 This ensures the section properties are sampled exactly at the beam ends (nodes), which is critical for support reactions and tip displacement accuracy.